-The kind of shoe you need to carry on a trek depends on the weather, duration, feasibility, and the terrain.
+The kind of shoe you need to carry on a trek depends on the weather, duration, feasibility, and terrain.
 A good hiking shoe is one that is comfortable, sturdy, lightweight, warm, durable, and waterproof.
 It is essential for the shoe to have a firm grip on slippery areas, and to offer decent ankle support.
-High ankle shoes help to avoid ankle twists.
+High-ankle shoes help to avoid ankle twists.

-A pair of crampons work best if you are trekking on the snow and need to walk on ice.
-I will not recommend sports shoes, as they are not comfortable for high altitude Himalayan treks.
-But for an easy low altitude trek, you can carry sports shoes along with a backup shoe.
+A pair of crampons work best if you are trekking in the snow and need to walk on ice.
+I will not recommend sports shoes, as they are not comfortable for high-altitude Himalayan treks.
+But for an easy low-altitude trek, you can carry sports shoes along with a backup shoe.
 Trekking companies also provide you with shoes.
-However, if you consider from point of hygiene, it is not a good option.
+However, if you consider it from point of hygiene, it is not a good option.
 It is always best to carry your own shoes.

 1. 2.
 Backpack